hpg1164/blog/blog/2023/2023-05-22-Getting Started With Beautifulsoup4.md

 ---
 slug: getting-started-with-beautifulsoup4
-title: Getting Started with BeautifulSoup4 for Web Scraping
+title: Data Scraping, A complete Beginner Friendly Guide to Become Expert
 authors:
   sudipnext
-tags: [web scraping, python, beautifulsoup, tutorial]
+tags: [web-scraping, python, beautifulsoup, tutorial]
 ---

 Web scraping is a technique that allows us to extract data from websites.
 BeautifulSoup or bs4 is one of the most popular Python libraries that provides us with a way to scrape data from a website.
 In this blog, we will learn how to get started with BeautifulSoup4 and what are the next steps to follow.